-Not many relationships in football are as enduring as Liverpool's 43-year love affair with European football.
+Not many relationships in football are as enduring as Liverpool's love affair with European football.

 Manchester United might have their '20 times', but Liverpool have Rome twice, Wembley, Paris, Madrid, and, in the most dramatic circumstances of them all, Istanbul.
 Try knocking them off that perch!

-Unsurprisingly, quite a few players have contributed towards this glittering European pedigree, and when it comes specifically to the modern Champions League the Redmen might have one of the most eclectic, even bizarre list of European goalscorers - the only list, in fact, where Steven Gerrard can be found rubbing shoulders with the great Jari Litmanen and forgettable faces like David N'gog.
+Unsurprisingly, quite a few players have contributed towards this glittering European pedigree, and when it comes specifically to the modern Champions League the Reds might have one of the most eclectic, even bizarre lists of goalscorers - the only list, in fact, where Steven Gerrard can be found rubbing shoulders with the great Jari Litmanen and forgettable faces like David N'Gog.

 Without further ado, here are the Reds' top goalscorers in the Champions League era...